zalmoxes-laran/3D-survey-collection-doc/docs/source/usage.rst

 - locate the zip folder of the add-on and then press the *Install Add-on* button;

 - search the add-on within the list of Add-ons and activate it.

+Within the preference menu of Blender, the add-on offers a feature that checks for new updates and then asks user for the installation.